UF-Carpentry/website/_pages/elections.md

 Candidates will self nominate with a short statement (< 300 words) to be publicly posted for voters to review.
 The deadline for nominations is midnight of Wednesday, September 4.

-The election committee will review eligibility and proceed to post statements and generate ballots to be distributed.w
+The election committee will review the eligibility of all nominees.
+Candidates' statements will then be posted to our website before voting begins.

 ## Prior Elections